-Currently, the funding is only available to residential properties owned by an individual(s) (not a business or non-profit entity) and those that have previously had their Utility owned LSL replaced.
+Currently, the funding is only available to residential properties owned by an individual(s) (not a business or non-profit entity).
 This could be the only opportunity our customers have for funding assistance.
 At this time other customers are not eligible for the program; however, they are still encouraged to investigate their service line material and replace their LSL.

 No future funds have been guaranteed by the state or federal government.
 We strongly suggest customers sign up to participate in the program so that they are not responsible for 100% of the replacement costs if a replacement becomes mandatory.

 Milton continues to stay diligent in its efforts to provide the highest quality water possible.
 Although we have no lead violations, Milton strongly encourages our customers to remove lead piping from your property.

 WHAT TO DO NEXT?